railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 Creating products and their categories
 ---------------------------------------

 Unlike partner categories and their assigned partners, product categories do have an effect on the products assigned to them – and a product may belong to only one category.
-Select the menu  *Products > Configuration > Product Categories*  and click  *New*  to get an empty form for defining a product category.
+Select the menu :menuselection:`Products --> Configuration --> Product Categories` and click :guilabel:`New` to get an empty form for defining a product category.

-Enter \ ``Radiators``\   in the  *Name*  field and, watching the  *Product Categories*  form closely, click  *Save* .
+Enter \ ``Radiators``\   in the :guilabel:`Name`  field and, watching the :guilabel:`Product Categories` form closely, click :guilabel:`Save`.
 You'll see that other fields, specifically those in the  *Accounting Properties*  section, have been automatically filled in with values of accounts and journals.
 These are the values that will affect products – equivalent fields in a product will take on these values if they, too, are blank when their form is saved.

 .. note:: Properties fields

 	Properties have a rather unusual behavior.
-They're defined by parameters in the menu *Administration > Custom > Properties*, and they update fields only when a form is saved, and only when the fields are empty at the time the form is saved.
+They're defined by parameters in the menu :menuselection:`Administration --> Custom --> Properties`, and they update fields only when a form is saved, and only when the fields are empty at the time the form is saved.
 You can manually override any of these properties as you need.

 	Properties fields are used all over the Open ERP system and particularly extensively in a multi-company environment.
 There, property fields in a partner form can be populated with different values depending on the user's company.